Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 4. The result is qqq

-5. Is qqq equal to zzz, which we calculated the "old-fashioned" mathematical way: YES!
+5. Is qqq equal to zzz, which we calculated the "old-fashioned" mathematical way?
+YES!

 Let's apply the above to our smoking dataset
 --------------------------------------------